001Anish/Weather-INFO-Web-Application/README.md

-# Weather Information Web Application
+# Weather INFO Web Application

 This is a responsive web application that allows users to retrieve real-time weather data for any city worldwide.
 The application is built using HTML, CSS, and JavaScript, and it integrates the Rapid API to fetch weather data.